 With your explicit consent, we use FlatPeak (https://www.flatpeak.energy/) incorporated and registered in England and Wales with the company number 13581791 whose registered office is at MBRS Technology Ltd, 52 Tabernacle Street, London, EC2A 4NJ to obtain your tariffs from your electricity supplier.
 Depending on the relationship held between FlatPeak and your electricity supplier, FlatPeak may retain your account login credentials securely which will only be used for the purpose of accessing your tariff information.
 We use your tariff information to accurately calculate your savings and earnings; and to suggest if you could save money by switching to a different tariff or supplier.
 You can withdraw consent at any time by contacting us at email@example.com.

 The security of your information matters to us.
 In order to protect your information, we have put in place physical, electronic and procedural safeguards.
 For example, these include:

-Storing your data in a highly secure cloud environment hosted by Amazon, IBM, Microsoft and Google.
+Storing your data in highly secure cloud environments hosted by Amazon, IBM, Microsoft and Google.